 One area he stressed the exchange is very much on terra firma is High-Frequency Trading (HFT).
 Ardoinio stressed that the Bitfinex team’s traditional finance pedigree means they are very much at home when it comes to this competitive arena.

-So much so that the exchange has a “lot of the big HFT firms working in traditional finance getting collocated with us.”
+So much so that the exchange has a “lot of the big HFT firms working in traditional finance getting colocated with us.”
 He added these firms have already rented rack space, and are “more than happy with the latency.”
 This latency, thanks to various technical improvements, is going to be lower than ever at Bitfinex, he claimed.

 Ardoino also noted that Bitfinex from the outset offered a lending feature, something other exchanges are only now implementing on their platforms.
 Leading exchange Binance for example, only added lending in August of this year, with flexible deposits arriving late last month.

 These features allow users to lend funds to margin traders and receive interest on these loans.
 Traders use the funds to open a position to buy or sell a cryptoasset, and when they close their position, the funds are paid back to the lender, with added interest.